Outdoor cooking: Dangers

-Outdoor cooking elements can be of danger due to their high flammability and proximity to occupants.
+Outdoor cooking elements can be dangerous due to their high flammability and proximity to occupants.
 Use of highly flammable alcohols to refuel portable cookers, gas cookers need to be checked for leaks and kept well away from heat and tents in a sheltered and stable setting.
 Most modern tents are made of lightweight synthetic materials that are not fire retardant.
-Fires and flames must properly extinguished and not left unattended.
+Fires and flames must be properly extinguished and not left unattended.
 Wind can carry hot embers, possibly igniting wildfires.
-In rare occasions portable camping canisters have been known to explode.
+In rare occasions, portable camping canisters have been known to explode.
 These can be caused by leaks or overheating around the compressed canister.
 Adequate air ventilation can prevent overheating during use.
 It is recommended to operate such portable cooking instruments in the open, despite the pull of luxury in having them operate inside a tent.
-A number of incidents involving camping and cooking fires have resulted in fatalities and severe injuries.
+Several incidents involving camping and cooking fires have resulted in fatalities and severe injuries.

-Special precautions are required for camping in bear country because cooking activities and food storage attract these potentially dangerous animals.
-Food preparation and storage must be located a safe distance from sleeping areas, so a fire near camp cannot be used for cooking.
+Special precautions are required for camping in the bear country because cooking activities and food storage attract these potentially dangerous animals.
+Food preparation and storage must be located a safe distance from sleeping areas, so a fire near the camp cannot be used for cooking.
 Food may need to be stored in bear cans or bear bags hung from a tree or post.
 Other animals may be attracted to food too; most notably raccoons, squirrels, skunks, and mice.